fuse-box/fuse-box/FuseBox4.0_changelog.md

 ## Deleted

+- `Own bundle` - removed due to the presense of Quantum.
+OwnBundle check was used to check if user requires a development Fuse bundle.
 - Test runner Unfortunately the test runner had to be removed.
 There are great alternatives like `jest`.
 We will focus on bundling.
 - CSSPlugin no longer accepts any options.
 Since the production output is